sailoog/openplotter-documentation/en/headless.md

 ![](headless1.png)

-Finally, open your favourite remote desktop software on your laptop, tablet or smartphone and make a new connection with the address **10.10.10.1:5900**.
+Finally, open your favourite VNC remote desktop client on your laptop, tablet or smartphone and make a new connection with the address/port combination: **10.10.10.1:5900**, or just the address **10.10.10.1** if you are using a RDP remote desktop client.

 Connect and enjoy!